 It’s unclear.
 I hope that there will always be a consultative need for ops-heavy DevOps consulting.
 With that said, there is an undeniable fact that I need to learn a programming language, in order to be a true DevOps engineer.
 Jenkins makes use of Groovy heavily, and the new Pipeline as Code DSL was written in Groovy.
 Groovy is very mature and is considered “a reasonable JVM language for DevOps” .
 It is a simple, dynamically typed language for the JVM.
 Its syntax and style are similar to that of Ruby.
 My colleague at CloudBees Victor Farcic says, “For Ops, I would start with Python, it is already installed on almost every Linux distribution and is easy to learn”.
 He continues, “My advice is to learn Dev so that you can truly become a DevOps”.

 This appears to be good advice at first blush.
 I had, however, a recent conversation with Dr. Bill MacMillan , a political economist who stressed the benefits of job or role specialization in DevOps.
 He said, that at his company Prattle it is better to have the data scientists focused on data science, and the developers focused on development.
 He said that focusins on one job frees his team up to coordinate and communicate better.
-An expectation for employees to be multi-disciplinary means that his staff would be jacks of all trades, but masters of none…which is exactly not what he wants for his startup.
-He wants master technologists with distinct strengths.
+An expectation for employees to be multi-disciplinary means that his staff would be jacks of all trades, but controllers of none…which is exactly not what he wants for his startup.
+He wants controller technologists with distinct strengths.

 Dr. MacMillan continued giving a basketball analogy.
 He said, you might have a 7-foot giant that can drain 3 pointers, but you are better off having them under the basket catching and putting balls in the basket.
 Similarly, you might have a great point guard who is great on the outside, but you wouldn’t want to put them under the basket when you have the 7-foot giant who will be able to cover the basket better than anyone else.
 Specialization of roles allows the whole team to achieve more.
 Dr. MacMillan is an economist and has studied job specialization or division of labor.
 “Job specialization is one of the key facets of the modern capitalist economy and offers a range of potential advantages for workers and the companies that employ them” .